 - Convince the bosses to dress up.
 It just, well, it just makes things a bit more relaxed

-- Let people leave early.
+- Let people leave early by surprise.
 (And think of something NICE for shift workers in call centres, etc. who have to stay working.)

 Social events are great for people to get to know each other better, in an informal setting.

 Who wouldn’t feel less relaxed striking a conversation, dressed as Freddy Krueger?

 Getting a break from everyday stress is, generally speaking, a great idea.

 We all encounter struggles with colleagues from time to time.

 Those struggles can easier be avoided when we get to know each other better and have fun together.

 And if you’re working for a big company, you typically wouldn’t be able to go into the office to meet your boss’s boss’s boss.

 However, in a party setting, this is quite easy to do.

 Was this year’s Halloween office party better than last year’s?